etianl/Trouser-Streak/README.md

 - **AutoDrop:** Drops the stack in your selected slot automatically.
 You can shift click your inventory items to slot one to dump your trash easily.
 - **AutoStaircase:** Builds stairs upward in the direction you are facing.
 (Credits to Frostburn, and Banana for the player centering utils to make it work correctly) I just had to fix up some stuff for this one but Frostburn had the base code there.
 I believe this is the first publicly available automatic staircase builder in a Meteor addon, correct me if I'm wrong maybe I didn't have to learn some Java to do this.
 - **AutoStaircaseDown:** Similar to above.
 Builds stairs downward, and can even start midair (turn off flight).
+- **AutoStaircaseFly:** Flight-based autostaircaser.
+With this one, your view is not locked at all and you can change direction by looking around.
+Switching direction works excellent with this one.
+Antikick included to prevent da boot.
 - **BetterScaffold:** Give you more options for scaffolding, bigger range and others.
 (Credits to Meteor-Tweaks)
 - **Boom:** Throws entities when you click (Credits to Allah-Hack) I just added some more fun things you might want to throw.
 - **ExplosionAura:** Spawns creepers at your position that explode as you move.
 Like a bigger, more laggy Nuker module for creative mode.
 The use of the module Velocity is recommended to avoid being thrown around.